X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

-It is worth noting that using a small sub-sample of the data we observed that the task is prompt sensitive, mainly in the language only setting.
-We leave it to future work to systematically evaluate the model's ability on the task based on different prompts and in context examples.
+While the X-InstructBLIP framework produces models that outpefrom the strong captioning baseline by a significant margin, there is no conclusive remark on which of the two projection types is more suitable for cross-modal discriminative reasoning\footnote{It is worth noting that using a small sub-sample of the data we observed that the task is prompt sensitive, mainly in the language only setting.
+We leave it to future work to systematically evaluate the model's ability on the task based on different prompts and in-context examples.}.
+X-LLaVA Proj. outperforms X-Instruct Proj. on Audio-Video, likely due to its stronger Audio QA performance also reported in Table \ref{tab:audio_quantitative_results}.
+For image-3D the opposite is true, signifying the intuitive result that the individual modality performance plays a role in cross-modal reasoning abilities.
+It is worth noting, however, that X-Instruct Proj. exhibits the ability to switch from discriminative to joint reasoning, by either discriminating or combining the inputs to generate a response.
+As seen in Table \ref{tab:joint_audio_video_results} this is not the case for X-LLaVA style projections, suggesting that the instruction aware representations might prime the LLM to respond more aptly to the task in question.